The Best Low Interest Rate Credit Cards

 Capital One® Quicksilver® Cash Rewards Credit Card

-The Capital One® Quicksilver® Cash Rewards Credit Card has 0% intro APR on purchases and balance transfers until February 2017 (a 3% fee applies to each balance transferred).
+The Capital One® Quicksilver® Cash Rewards Credit Card has 0% intro APR on purchases and balance transfers for 9 months (a 3% fee applies to each balance transferred).
 After the intro period ends, a variable APR of 13.24%-23.24% kicks in.
 Besides low interest rates, this card also offers simple rewards: earn unlimited 1.5% cash back on every purchase, every day.
 Plus, get a one-time $100 cash bonus after you spend $500 on purchases within the first 3 months.
+And when you use this card to pay for Uber, every 10th ride is free (up to $15) through March 31, 2017.

 Although the best way to use a credit card is to avoid paying interest, most Americans are unable live up to this ideal.
 If you do have to carry a balance, your primary goal should be finding a card with the lowest interest rate.
 Doing so will help you to minimize the amount of interest that you owe, making it easier to pay off your credit card debt as soon as possible.